“Oh, you’re starting to show now,” Angie’s mother exclaimed in delight. “I can’t wait to be a grandmother.”

 She forced herself to eat because she didn’t want her mother to be concerned.
 As a pregnant woman, she was supposed to have a big appetite.
 She needed the energy.
 She heard her grandmother mutter something about, “Trying days, mystical nights,” but she didn’t pay much attention.
 Grand mama was always going on about something or the other.
 Lately, she hadn’t been making much sense.
 Maybe she was suffering from Dementia.

-The conversation was loud and lively and then, after dessert, everyone flocked to the massive and very elegant drawing-room with its Spanish decor.
+The conversation was loud and lively and then, after dessert, everyone flocked to the massive and very elegant drawing-room with its Spanish décor.
 Angie’s parents were from Madrid.
-They along with Grand-mama came to America before Angie and her younger brother, Raul were born.
+They along with Grand-mama came to America with her brother, Raul and before Angie was born.
 They settled there in Wilmington.
 Delores served everyone Chamomile tea except Angie.
 She gave her hot chocolate instead.
 “Herbal tea isn’t safe for pregnant women,” she explained.

 Angie smiled and took the cup of Hot Chocolate from her.
 “Thank you, Delores.”